magneticio/vampkubistdocs/CANARY_RELEASE.md

 ```

 Vamp Kubist would check the creation timestamps of deployments corresponding to subset2 and subset3 and move towards the most recently deployed one.
-let's now try adding a third deployment to demo-app2 by running
+Let's now try adding a third deployment to demo-app2 by running

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/magneticio/vampkubistdocs/master/samples/third-deployment.yaml